das800/near-futurology-blog/index.md

 title: near_futurology
 ---

-# A blog about what may soon happend in tech ... or not.
+# A blog about what may soon happen in tech ... or not.
 Who knows?